Actively Recruiting

 - Large labral tears visible on non-contrast MRI

-- Known titanium allergy before consultation
+- Known allergy to titanium

 - Currently participating in another investigational clinical trial